 OKPIK Cold Weather Camping Training is coming to St Louis!

 The purpose of the nationally acclaimed OKPIK program, made famous at Northern Tier, is to teach Scouts and Scout leaders how to be comfortable and safe while camping in cold weather.
 This training enables Scout units to extend their camping season to a full 12-months.
 These unique skills are delivered in a safe environment and culminates in a 24-hour outdoor overnight session that tests your new-found skills while enjoying some Scout fellowship and competition.
 This is NOT a survival skills session – it is an opportunity to learn about how winter camping can be fun and exciting, and still be enjoyable!
 Program is delivered in a troop setting, where each participant is assigned to a unique cold weather patrol.
-There are four troop meetings that are mandatory for graduation.
-The fourth troop meeting is our outdoor overnight adventure!
+There are three troop meetings that are mandatory for graduation.
+The fourth final meeting is our outdoor overnight adventure!

 Program areas include: first aid, cooking, nutrition, travel planning, shelters, clothing systems, sleeping systems, mental aspects of winter camping, nature, games, and FUN!

 Youth must be 14 years old and at least First Class as of December 9, 2017, have long-term camping experience, and have their Scoutmaster’s and Parental/Guardian approvals.
 Venturers may participate with the same restrictions less the First Class rank.